therealOri/byte/README.md

 > - Updated the menu so things work smoother and looks a bit cleaner.
 > - Added some more print messages to let you know what's happening at certain times.

+If you encounter any bugs or weirdness, please let me know!

 __ __
 <br />